increase font size

 Previous Hartford Public Library and Hartford Foundation Nonprofit Support Program workshop recordings may be accessed HERE.

-All workshops are offered at no cost to participants through a partnership between the Hartford Foundation for Public Giving and Hartford Public Library.
+Workshops are offered through a partnership between the Hartford Foundation for Public Giving and Hartford Public Library.

 If you have any questions, please email jdolan@hplct.org